For Students and Experienced Midwives

-Welcome to the California Association of Midwives, “Becoming a California Licensed Midwife” page!
+Welcome the California Association of Midwives guide to becoming a California Licensed Midwife in California!
 Whether you are currently enrolled in a midwifery program, moving to California from somewhere else as an experienced midwife or are just starting out on your path to becoming a midwife, we are excited to represent you as your statewide organization.

 California Licensed Midwives are licensed and regulated by the Medical Board of California.
 California's midwifery licensing process requires students to enroll in a midwifery school that is approved by the Medical Board of California.
 Through such an approved program the student will gain academic training, specific clinical experiences, master entry-level midwifery skills, qualify for midwifery board exams and subsequent licensure in California.
 Here are the basic steps to becoming a midwife in California.